Zhenia-Magic/fake_video_studio/README.md

    terraform apply
 ```

-## How to destroy the infrastracture
+## How to destroy the infrastructure

 Run the following command: